RyanBabij/GPT-Youtube-Video-Summarizer/README.md

 python yt-sum.py
 ```

 You’ll be prompted to paste a YouTube video URL.
-This method is designed for convenience — no need to pass arguments every time.

----

-## How It Works

-1. The script extracts video metadata and downloads auto-generated subtitles.
-2. It cleans the subtitle text, splits it into GPT-safe chunks, and sends each chunk to GPT-4 for summarization.
-3. If available, it fetches top comments and provides a separate analysis of user sentiment.
-4. The final summary is printed in the terminal with optional user input between chunks.

----

-## Notes

-- Depending on video length and your system/network speed, processing may take 20–30 seconds.
-- GPT may hallucinate if the subtitles are poor or out of sync.
-- This is best used on informative videos (essays, documentaries, reviews, etc.).

----

-## Contribute
+This way you can easily keep calling it and just paste in the URLs.

+- Takes about 30-60 seconds per video, but you can run it in the background easily.
+- Obviously it won't work well on videos without much talking.
+- The clickbait detector needs improvement.

 If you come up with interesting prompts feel free to share them.

----

-## Built with GPT

 This project was created using GPT.